narcatix/pa-editor-tutorial/videos/script.md

 ## §1 👋 Introduction
 > *Montage of some cool Project Arrhythmia levels*

 This is Project Arrhythmia.
 A fun rhythm bullet-hell game in which all things beautiful are deadly.
-The game has a broad library of thousands of challenging, beautiful, and creative levels made by members of the community.
+The game has a broad library of thousands of challenging, beautiful, and creative levels made by members of its community.
 > *The montage zooms out to show the levels are being previewed in the editor*

-One of the appealing features of this game is its robust level editor used to create all these levels.
+One of the appealing features of this game is its robust level editor used to create all of these levels.

 Whether you're a new or a returning creator and you want to learn how to make a Project Arrhythmia level like *this*, or *this*, or *this*, then you're in the right place.
 > *Recording of a level that will be created and finished in the tutorial*